project-everest/mitls-fstar/README.md

  - `tls/` In-progress miTLS port.
 A few files have been ported and fully typecheck; others have been left almost untouched since Karthik ported them from mitls-f7.
 The `Makefile` here has two targets that are also part of regression testing:

-  		- `mitls-ver` Full type checking of files that have been ported so far (listed in variable `VERIFY`)
+  		- `tls-ver` Full type checking of files that have been ported so far (listed in variable `VERIFY`)
-  		- `mitls-ml`  OCaml code generation for files ported so far---generated files go to the `../tls-ml` directory
+  		- `tls-ml`  OCaml code generation for files ported so far---generated files go to the `../tls-ml` directory

   - `tls-fs/` Legacy .fs (see also matching .fs7 files in mitls-f7)